In search of healthy and fun meals to feed my family, with an eye toward sustainable living.

 Prepare all veggies ahead of time: wash and remove tough stems of greens.
 Chop or rip leaves into smaller pieces (don't bother drying the greens in a salad spinner -- you will need that extra moisture when cooking).

+Heat oil in pan and saute onions.
+Add garlic and jalas.
+Add meat & spice mix.
+Cook until the meat is no longer pink.
+Make a roux by adding flour (for thickening) and water as needed.
 Once there is a good brown roux, start adding the greens (whatever amount fits, starting with the toughest first, usually kale or collards) and cover with lid, checking occasionally until the greens have cooked down and there's room for the next batch.

 Serve over rice.
 This dish is rich and dark -- not exactly pretty to look at, but tasty and VERY healthy!

 Borealkitchen is a blog by an amateur-- I simply enjoy cooking a variety of foods.
 I was inspired after we started getting a weekly CSA box last winter, which forced me to plan ahead more.
 This blog is my way of organizing menus and recipes, sharing my family's experiences, plus reflect on food-related issues.
 I also grow a garden, shop at Farmer's Markets as much as I can, and there's even a little bit of wild harvest as well...
 Philosophy: Good food, wholesome, mostly.
 My approach is more product-based than recipe-driven.
 By this I mean that I try to find something to do with what's in season: this week it might be an abundance of beets, cabbage or collard greens -- then I start searching for meals to incorporate them...
 I think of recipes as "starting points": when I start cooking, I just start improvising...